-Cool your ganache at room place into fridge to firm up.
+Cool your ganache at room temperature and place it into the fridge to firm up.
 Keep it in the fridge until you are ready to assemble.

 Tip for easy coconut cream Separation:

-You can put a small hole in the bottom of the can, after taking the top of the can off.
+You can put a small hole in the bottom of the can after taking the top of the can off.
 Make sure to place it over a bowl before putting a hole in the bottom.
-This will drain all the liquid out the bottom for easy scooping.
+This will drain all the liquid out of the bottom for easy scooping.

 Chocolate Vegan Cake Assemby